Methods and Benchmarks¶

 weight

-method, the Henkelman code typically starts at an arbitrary point and climbs a path to a maximum, assigning points along the way.
-This is extremely fast as a serial operation, but is difficult to parallelize due to the reliance on knowledge of previous traversed paths.
-We instead prefer to assign pointers to each point in parallel, effectively constructing a forest of trees with roots corresponding to basins.
-We then utilize a pointer jumping algorithm to efficiently find the roots. -
+method, the Henkelman code starts at an arbitrary point and climbs a path to a maximum, assigning points along the way.
+This is fast as a serial operation, but is difficult to parallelize due to the reliance on knowledge of previously traversed paths.
+We instead prefer to assign pointers from each point to its highest neighbor in parallel, effectively constructing a forest of trees with roots corresponding to basins.
+We then utilize a pointer jumping algorithm to efficiently assign each point to its basin. -

 Vacuum: By default we remove grid points below a given tolerance, including all negative values.
 The Henkelman group's code instead removes points with an absolute value below this tolerance.